-- The automated welcome email campaign is different from the optional final welcome email in your list’s signup forms.
+- The automated welcome email campaign is different from the optional final welcome email in your form builder.
 To learn more about the final welcome email, check out Enable or Disable the Final Welcome Email.

 To create an automated welcome email, follow these steps.

-- On the Welcome message tab, enter a campaign name and click the drop-down menu to choose a list.
-We’ll send your welcome message to anyone who subscribes to this list.
+On the Welcome message tab, enter a campaign name and click the drop-down menu to choose an audience.
+We’ll send your welcome message to anyone who subscribes to email marketing from this audience.

 Next, you'll set up and design your welcome email.

-Edit the individual email’s trigger, schedule, segment, and post-send action, or add more to make a welcome series.
+Edit the individual email’s trigger, schedule, segment, and post-send action, or add another email to make a welcome series.
 You can also edit the settings for the overall automation.